 Although Waterford hosted Ireland’s first-ever St Patrick’s Day parade in 1903, the St Patrick’s Day Festival Waterford has much more on offer than its parade.

-In Kerry, the theme for this year’s St Patrick’s Festival Killarney is "Echoes of Killarney Present," which will use colourful floats to highlight the town's tourism credentials as well as the surrounding landscape and notable characters from the area.
+In Kerry, the theme for this year’s St Patrick’s Festival Killarney is "Echoes of Killarney Future," which will use colourful floats to imagine what's next for Killarney in the years to come.

 The festival kicks off on March 13 with an evening of artistic performances delivered by the West End School of Arts in the Great Southern Hotel.
-New this year is Ablefest, Ireland's first ever inclusive festival for people with additional needs.
-This daytime festival takes place on the 16th and features sensory rest and accessible spaces, food and dancing.
+Then it's time for Ablefest, Ireland's first ever inclusive festival for people with additional needs.
+This daytime festival takes place on the 15th and features sensory rest and accessible spaces, food and dancing.

 For the devout (and those who love climbing hills), climbing Croagh Patrick is a St Patrick’s Day rite of passage.
 Every year, hundreds of people climb Westport’s holy mountain, where St Patrick is said to have fasted at the summit for 40 days.
 It’s a challenging climb but the views from the top are spectacular, with all of Clew Bay spread out before you.